 Bowls, Bowls everywhere, big beautiful bowls filled with grains and greens are all the rage right now.
 And for good reason, they fit the bill when you break down the nutrition, and if you choose the right ingredients they are flavorful and full of eye-appealing color.
-They generally contain an abundance of fresh greens, protein, healthy grains and a little bit of extras like seeds, nuts, dried fruit and such.
+They generally contain an abundance of fresh greens, protein, healthy grains and a few extras like seeds, nuts, dried fruit and such.

 So how do you make a bowl of your own?
 I am here to tell you that they are super easy and also travel well.
 They are a great way to have a healthy lunch salad that is filling and satisfying.

-First make sure to have the ingredients below on hand at all times.
+First, make sure to have the ingredients below on hand at all times.
 That will make it easier for you to whip up a bowl super fast when you need one.

 Keep in your Pantry and fridge: